dfury0/DazUDocs/docs/clothing_creation/high_heels.md

 # High Heel Shoe Rigging
-Rigging high heeled shoes effectively starts from the modeling process.
+Rigging high-heeled shoes effectively start from the modeling process.
+There are a couple of steps in this workflow that are unique to High Heels because the shoes must change the Genesis default pose for them to work correctly.
 ## Video
 ![type:video](https://www.youtube.com/embed/ykMxPJbysjg)

-Pose Genesis for high heels
+#### Pose Genesis for high heels

 * Use High Heel Pose Control or foot bend for custom shoe height
 * You can set feet flat legs together for easier modeling
   - You must reverse this pose later

-Save heel pose
+* Save the  heel pose
   - You will need it later

-Create symmetrical high-heel-shoes in modeler
+#### Create symmetrical high-heel-shoes in modeler

-- Model on high-heel posed Genesis
+- Model on Genesis posed for High Heels for reference

-Import shoes OBJ to Daz
+* Import shoes OBJ into Daz Studio

-Apply to pose to Genesis and make sure shoe still fits
+* Apply to pose to Genesis and make sure the  shoe still fits

-- Transfer saved high-heel pose to the shoes (critical unique step)
+#### Transfer saved high-heel pose to the shoes (critical unique step)

 - Click high heel posed Genesis
 - Select Joint Control Tool
-  - Right click in view port
+- Right-click in viewport
 - Edit | Bake Joint Rotations
+  - Changes the default pose for Genesis to wear high heels
-    - This is the only workflow you will do this
+  - High Heel creation is the <u>only</u> workflow you will use this tool

-- Transfer weights from Genesis to shoes using transfer utility
+#### Transfer weights from Genesis to shoes using the Transfer Utility

 - No projection template

-- Save shoe asset
+#### Save shoe asset and reload

 - File Save As > Figure / Prop Asset

 - Create new blank document
 - Load Genesis and apply heel pose
 - Load shoes

+#### Paint Weights with toes up

-- Create 0_Pose (flat-foot toe-up pose)
+- Create a flat-foot toe-up pose
+  - Call it 0_Pose
-  - toes up mimics high heel pose
+  - toes up mimic high heel pose
 - Paint shoe weights to toe group and foot
   - Not Individual toes

+#### Create Joint Controlled Morphs for High Heels

 - Create left and right foot up/down movement shoe JCMs
-  - 0_Pose - Flat-foot toes-up
+  - Flat-foot toes-up morphs
-    - 0_Pose_L
+    - **0_Pose_L**
-    - 0_Pose_R
+    - **0_Pose_R**
     - Matches shoe pose for toes with heel flat
-  - Foot Down 75
+  - Foot down morphs
-    - Foot_Down_75_L
+    - **Foot_Down_75_L**
-    - Foot_Down_75_R
+    - **Foot_Down_75_R**
-    - Increase foot down maximum from 65 to 75
+    - Increase foot down maximum from 65 to 75 for better performance
-  - Foot Up 40
+  - Foot up morphs
-    - Foot_Up_40_L
+    - **Foot_Up_40_L**
-    - Foot_Up_40_R
+    - **Foot_Up_40_R**

-- Set-up original shoe-shape morph ERC
+#### Set up the originally modeled shoe shape as a morph ERC

 - Original Shoe Shape
   - Shape_L
   - Shape_R
   - Original modeled shoe shape
     - ERC to foot bone in default shoe pose